delphidabbler/ddablib/projects/aboutbox/Demo/ReadMe.txt

 Delphi 2009 and later users load the .dproj file.

+Note 1:
-Note: TSpinEdit from "Samples" palette is required to build the demo.
+TSpinEdit from "Samples" palette is required to build the demo.
 If this component is not present the demo will not compile.

+Note 2:
+You may need to add the path to the package containing the About Box Component binaries to the project options.